catppuccin/cursors/README.md

     make build
     sudo make install
     ```
-4. Choose a theme in the Settings.
+4. Choose a theme in the Settings

 ## 💝 Thanks to